SCIENCE 10th

 Procedure

-read the objective of the lab and the background article Sickle Cell Anemia
+objective of the lab and the background article Sickle Cell Anemia and

 instructions).